The United Nations Charter resulted from negotiations

 In the institutional architecture of the UN, it has been attributed to a body of reduced composition – the United Nations Security Council (UNSC) – primacy over the conduct of matters related to international peace and security.
 The war has become a violation of international law, and states have pledged to resolve their disputes by peaceful means and to avoid using force in international relations.

-Based on Chapters VI or VII of the UN Charter, the Security Council may decide which measures to adopt regarding States whose actions are not consistent with norms relating to international peace and security.
-Among the decisions that may be taken under Chapter VII are the imposition of arms embargoes, comprehensive sanctions and even the authorization for military intervention.
-Such measures are expressions of the UNSC's coercive authority since they don't require the consent of the conflicting parties.
+Based on Chapters VI or VII of the UN Charter, the Security Council can decide on measures to be taken in relation to states whose actions do not comply with international peace and security standards.
+Among the decisions that can be taken under Chapter VII are the arms embargo, comprehensive sanctions and even authorization for armed intervention.
+These measures are mandatory manifestations of the UNSC authority, as they do not require the consent of the parties in conflict.

-Brazil seeks to contribute to improving the conceptual development of matters related to peace and security – as in the case of preventive diplomacy, the most effective way to protect civilian populations under the threat of violence.
-It stresses the interdependence between security and development, which was endorsed by the Security Council in the declaration adopted under the Brazilian presidency of the organ in February 2011.
+Brazil seeks to contribute to improving the conceptual development of peace and security issues, such as preventive diplomacy, the most effective means of protecting civilian populations at risk of violence.
+It also emphasizes the interdependence between security and development, which was endorsed by the Security Council in a statement adopted under the Brazilian presidency of the council in February 2011.

-Brazil believes the UNSC needs to be reformed in order to become more legitimate and representative of all 193 UN member-States.
-The reform is a necessity in order to reflect contemporary reality.
-It is a matter of preserving the United Nations framework, by adapting its structure to the requirements of the 21st. century.
+Brazil advocates the need to reform the UNSC in order to make it more legitimate and representative of the group of UN member states, which today total 193 countries.
+The reform is necessary for the body to reflect the contemporary world.
+It is a matter of preserving the United Nations framework, adapting its structures to the requirements of the 21st century.